RamsisM93/RamsisM93/README.md

 ### A Bit About Me!

 🚀 Multi-skilled data-scientist/developer, currently working as a contracts manager in a reputable construction firm - Leveraging a background in mechanical engineering to provide unique perspectives on data analysis and problem-solving.
 Education history: Bachelor (Hons) of Mechanical Engineering - full scholarship - Petronas University of Technology.
 Innovative problem-solver, passionate about data science with a focus on machine learning.
 Strengths in creativity, teamwork, and building projects from ideation to execution.
 Exceptional leadership characteristics in day-to-day work and when managing teams.
-Technical Forte: Python 🐍, React ⚛️, and Node.js 🚀
+Technical Forte: Python 🐍, SQL ⚛️, and NodeJS 🚀

 ## Contents